syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-## Adding RadialMenu items
+## Adding RadialMenu Items

-SfRadialMenu provides the option to add a number of radial menu items.
-Add an external font icon typeface into the `Asset` folder, and then set its build action to Android assets.
-The Unicode can be passed as text to display icons in the SfRadialMenu item.
+The SfRadialMenu provides options to add multiple radial menu items with hierarchical structure.
+You can use font icons by adding an external font file to your iOS project bundle and referencing it through Unicode characters.

+### Font Setup

+1. Add your custom font file to the iOS project bundle
+2. Ensure the font is properly registered in your iOS application
+3. Use Unicode characters to display icons in RadialMenu items

+### Adding Items with Sub-Items
 {% tabs %}
 {% highlight c# %}